 Experiential learning is a key component of leadership development.
 This type of learning provides cadets with meaningful ways to integrate their knowledge, skills, and experience.
-It also provides opportunities uals from diverse backgrounds and creates opportunities for cadets to assume leadership positions and practice their skills.
+It also provides opportunities for cadets to engage with individuals from diverse backgrounds and creates opportunities for cadets to assume leadership positions and practice their skills.
 Given the importance of these experiences, we intend to expand current opportunities by, among other things, increasing leadership funding support and the number of leadership experiences, events, and activities offered by the Center for Leadership and Ethics.

-5. Explore the value-added opportunity of offering graduate programs and professional or advanced certificates.
+5. Explore the value-added opportunity of expanding the Institute's exceptional leadership training model and reputation in new and innovative ways.

 We have an exceptional leadership development model that prepares leaders for all walks of life.
 Questions abound about whether this model should be expanded to a broader group of aspiring leaders, and if so, how would its design and implementation best align with and strengthen our mission.
-Thus, we need to determine if expansion into new areas of educational programming makes sense, how they would be delivered, and what students and location would be best suited for these new programs.
+Thus, we need to determine if expansion into areas like undergraduate research and micro credentials makes sense, and if so, how, exactly, it should be undertaken.